Impacts of Low PTH

 67%

-Unable to do as much as you used to do/want to do
+were unable to do as much as they used to do/want to do

 76%